kragen/derctuo/spark-gap-logic.md

 timescale primarily limited by the self-induction of the elements of the system, commonly nanoseconds to microseconds.

+(Ordinary electrostatic discharges, like from walking across the carpet and touching a doorknob, have rise times in the range of a nanosecond or so, so the rise time will not be the limiting factor in performance; the recovery time will.)

 Without the voltage gain, you can build such a relaxation oscillator with a single RC timing circuit with a spark gap in parallel with the capacitor.
 [Paschen's curve][0] has a minimum at one atmosphere at